danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 2. Study the tracker points and try to change the position of the like button that you customized in a previous exercise.

-3. Try to test the boundaries of facial recognition (using lighting, facial expressions, and the facial composition).
+3. Try to test the boundaries of %facial recognition% (using lighting, facial expressions, and the facial composition).
 To what extend can a face be recognized as such, and to what extent is this impossible?

 4. Do you know how the face is being modeled?
 How has facial recognition technology been applied in society at large, and what are some of the issues that arise from this?